-Purpose of the study explores the extent to which The of ICT the classroom the use in practice be can associated with these school factors.
-Furthermore, the impact perceptions of ICT school policies of teachers' and development of ICT based integration in the class evaluation in school practices.
+The Purpose of the study explores the extent to which ICT the classroom the in practice associated with these school factors.
+Furthermore, the impact of ICT of teachers' perceptions school policies integration in the class and development of ICT based evaluation in school practices.